How Much is a Locksmith in Phoenix, AZ Markets?

 During standard hours an unlock service in Arizona should not cost you over $125 total (the average is a bit higher nationally at $144).
 This includes the service call and the opening fee.
 Most locksmith services include charges for a service call and then additional charges for the work performed.
 Service calls in most major metropolitan areas hover around $75.
 In my state, Arizona, it’s less.
 Expect to pay more when you are in a major city, less when you are in more rural areaa.

 The graphic below shows the national average locksmith charges.
 These averages represent costs actually reported by hundreds of locksmith companies all around the US.
 Depending on your locations, rates can be expected to vary slightly.

 How to Get the Cheapest Locksmith in Arizona

 ACME Locksmith has spent considerable resources education the public on locksmith fraud, and one thing is always certain.
 You will get the best price, when you are quoted an exact price upfront.
 No exceptions.

 Examining the graphic above, for the most common locksmith services you will find:

-- The average locksmith service call is $74 (the following prices are in addition to the service call)
+- The average locksmith cost for a service call is $74 (the following prices are in addition to the service call)

 - The average car unlock charge is $70 (or the average cost of a locksmith to open a car is $144 in total)

 - The average cost of a home rekey is $19 per cylinder (per key hole)

 These are standard industry averages because all professional locksmith companies know exactly what it takes to perform these services.
-In general Arizona locksmiths should charge less less than the national averages above.
+In general Arizona locksmiths should charge less than the national averages above.
 A New York City Locksmith will cost more.
 So how much a locksmith costs is related to where you are located.
-But no matter where you are located, when you call a credible locksmith you will find:
+But no matter where you are, when you call a credible locksmith you will find: